Skip to content

 Every student deserves the opportunity to learn, dream, and succeed in schools where their rights are protected, their dignity is upheld, and their humanity is honored.

-Yet today, many immigrant and English Learner (EL) students in Minnesota are facing serious threats, including the fear of deportation, the trauma of potential family separation, and the lasting harm caused by discriminatory policies, harmful rhetoric, and bullying.
+Yet today, immigrant and English Learner (EL) students in Minnesota are facing serious threats, including the fear of deportation, the trauma of potential family separation, and the lasting harm caused by discriminatory policies, harmful rhetoric, and bullying.

 These challenges not only undermine the safe, supportive school environments every student deserves—they violate their human and constitutional rights to an education.